ivotron/quiho-popper/paper/paper.md

 black-box (or even gray-box) testing frameworks to improve our understanding of complex systems.

-**Acknowledgments**: This work was partially funded by the Center for Research in Open Source Software[^cross], Sandia National Laboratories and NSF Award #1450488.
+**Acknowledgments**: We would like to thank Bernardo Gonzalez for his feedback on a preliminary version of this paper, as well as all the anonymous reviewers.
+Special thanks go to our ICPE shepherd.
+This work was partially funded by the Center for Research in Open Source Software[^cross], Sandia National Laboratories, NSF Award #1450488 and DOE Award #DE-SC0016074.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.

 [^cross]: http://cross.ucsc.edu